Is it Time to Live Beyond the Pain of Loss?

 Experiencing a significant change in a familiar pattern of behavior or circumstances may create a sense of confusion, unknowing, uncertainty, or even grief.
 If you are recovering from an illness, injury, breakup, death of a loved one or pet, or any number of other life events, you may feel as if your life has been put on pause.

-Things that once made sense may cause you to feel unbalanced, ungrounded, and unfamiliar.
-It may seem as of life is out of your control, “just the way things are.”
+Things that once made sense may cause life to feel unbalanced, ungrounded, unfamiliar.
+It may feel as though life is out of your control or “just the way things are.”
 You may feel as if life is happening to you and the story of your life is being ghostwritten by others.

 Or, it may feel as if nothing ever changes, that you are hopelessly stuck in the same old story.